 How Is Voice Impacting Retail?

-The sharp uptick in voice searches has had a noticeable impact on traditional retail purchases as well.
+The sharp uptick in voice searches has had a noticeable impact on traditional retail purchases:

 - Over half of all U.S. shoppers now use voice assistants to help them conduct product research prior to purchasing.1